 The result

-One config file.
-Parallel execution by default.
-No Node dependency if you install the binary.
-Scoped globs so commands only run when relevant files change.
-For most projects this is a straight upgrade, faster hooks with less configuration sprawl.
+One config file, parallel execution by default, no Node dependency if you install the binary, and scoped globs so commands only run when relevant files change.
+For most projects it feels like a straight upgrade: faster hooks with noticeably less configuration sprawl.

 If you’re starting a new project, skip husky entirely.
-If you’re maintaining an existing one, the migration takes 20 minutes.
+If you’re maintaining an existing one, the migration is about 20 minutes of work.